 2018 was a big year for me, so I took an extended break over Christmas and New Year to refresh and recharge.
 Now I’m ready to kick off what promises to be another exciting year.
-No views or insights in this post, just a few things to be aware of if you’re interested in applied futurism and what I do.
+No views or insights in this post, just a few things to be aware of if you’re interested in applied futurism in 2019, and what I do.

 Here are a few things you can expect to see – or that you may have seen already.